mp3three/steggy/apps/config-builder/README.md

 ### With `@QuickScript`

-For applications build off the `@QuickScript` annotation, there is a built-in scanner accessible with the `--config-scanner` flag.
+For applications build off the `@QuickScript` annotation, there is a built-in scanner accessible with the `--scan-config` flag.
 Inside this repo, example apps:

 - `build-pipeline`